Uniformly hot nightside temperatures on short-period gas giants: Method 2: Mapping Method

 \subsection{Positive Phase Curves, Negative Brightness Maps}

 It is also possible to measure a strictly positive phase curve, yet infer a brightness map that is not strictly positive.
 This is the case for WASP-12b, WASP-18b, WASP-19b, and WASP-103b.
-Although it is \emph{mathematically} possible to obtain a physical, non-negative phase curve from a brightness map that is not strictly positive, such a brightness map is physically impossible.
-This was pointed out long ago by \citet{Russell1906} while studying reflected light curves from asteroids, which is mathematically similar to the thermal emission case.
-Brightness maps obtained from inverting sinusoidal phase curves are not unique, as there is a nullspace of the transformation from map to light curve--- excluding the fundamental mode, any odd sinusoidal mode present in the brightness map of a planet on a circular, edge-on orbit will integrate to zero over a hemisphere, and will thus be invisible in the phase curves \citep{Cowan2008}.
+Although it is \emph{mathematically} possible to obtain a non-negative phase curve from a brightness map that is not strictly positive, such a brightness map is physically impossible.
+This was pointed out long ago in the case of reflected light curves from asteroids \cite{Russell1906}, which is mathematically similar to the thermal emission case.
+Brightness maps obtained from inverting sinusoidal phase curves are not unique, as there is a nullspace of the transformation from map to light curve--- excluding the fundamental mode, any odd sinusoidal mode present in the brightness map of a synchronously rotating planet on a circular, edge-on orbit will integrate to zero over a hemisphere, and will thus be invisible in the phase curves \cite{Cowan2008,Cowan2013}.
 If a measured phase curve implies a negative brightness map, then it may be possible to add higher order odd harmonics to correct the map --- indeed, if a solution exists, then odd brightness map harmonics are necessary to ensure a physically possible solution.

-For example, WASP-18b has strictly positive phase curves that were fit with first and second order sinusoids \citep{Maxted2013}.
-However, the published $3.6~\mu$m phase curve parameters imply a negative brightness map at this wavelength, as can be seen in \cref{fig:WASP18b}.
-For each draw in our Monte Carlo, if the phase curve is positive but the brightness map is negative at any location, we numerically solve for the smallest amplitude third order harmonic that makes the brightness map non-negative.
+For example, WASP-18b has strictly positive phase curves that were fit with first and second order sinusoids \cite{Maxted2013}.
+However, the published $3.6~\mu$m phase curve parameters imply a negative brightness map at this wavelength.
+For each draw in our Monte Carlo, if the phase curve is positive but the brightness map is negative at any location for any planet, we numerically solve for the smallest amplitude third order harmonic that makes the brightness map non-negative.
+If no such solution exists, we reject the draw.
+We demonstrate this in Supplementary Figure 4.